Magnetic charge quantization from SYM considerations: Fayet-Iliopoulos gauge and Dirac monopole

-where $\mathcal{P}=|C|^2-|B|^2$ is the contribution of the charged fields to the D-terms.
-Now after elimination auxiliary fields by using (10) it is easy to show that it is $\mathcal{F}_{ab}$ which is the field strength which appears in the Lagrangian (9) in the standard Maxwell form $\mathcal{F}_{ab}\mathcal{F}^{ab}$.
-The important consequence of definition (11) is that the contribution of $|C|^2-|B|^2$ is now absorbed into the kinetic part of the Maxwell-form theory so we should not concern about SUSY breaking by Fayet-Iliopoulos mechanism \cite{fayet}.
+Now after the elimination of the auxiliary fields by using (\ref{10}), it is easy to show that it is $\mathcal{F}_{ab}$ which is the field strength which appears in the Lagrangian (\ref{9}) in the standard Maxwell form $\mathcal{F}_{ab} \mathcal{F}^{ab}$.
+The important consequence of definition (\ref{11}) is that the contribution of $|C|^2-|B|^2$ is now absorbed into the kinetic part of the Maxwell-form theory so there is nothing to be concerned about the SUSY breaking by the Fayet-Iliopoulos mechanism \cite{Ref12}.

-The electric equation of motion $d*\mathcal{F}=*j_{e,V}$ can obtain directly by varying action with respect to gauge field $A^V_\mu$ as usual such that one can show that the only non-zero components of electric current are those in 01 directions.
+The electric equation of motion $d*\mathcal{F}=*j_{e,V}$, can be obtained directly by varying the action with respect to the gauge field $A_V$, as usual, such that one can show that the only non-zero components of the electric current are those in the $(01)$ directions.

-As a type of ``weak test'' for our assumption we can imagine that $\chi_V$ is a definite function (not a field variable) of $x_{0,1}$ which should be determined by an extra constraint and show that by opposing FI gauge invariance to the system this will become a constant automatically.
+As a type of “weak test” for our assumption, we can imagine that $\chi_V$ is a definite function (not a field variable) of $x_{0,1}$ and should be determined by an extra constraint, and show that by opposing the FI-gauge invariance to the system, this will become a constant automatically.